ramomar1992/ramomar1992.github.io/Amman-Code-401/read01.md

 ## Array.map()

-It is an array prototype that is done on arrays and returns a new array with the same length of the starter array.
-We can perform any operations on the elements of the starter array and the returned value will be assigned to the coorisponding posiion of the new array.
-It takes a callback funciton with two main default arguments that should be manually supplied; index and cuurent element.
-If the started arry contains all nulls the returned array will also return nulled values.
+It is an array prototype performed on arrays and returns a new array with the same length as the starter array.
+We can perform any operations on the elements of the starter array, and the returned value will be assigned to the corresponding position of the new array.
+It takes a callback function with two main default arguments that should be manually supplied; index and current element.
+If the started array contains all nulls, the returned array will also return nulled values.

 ## Array.reduce()

 It is also an array prototype that is performed on arrays of any type.
-It takes a callback and a start value assigned to a default argument called the accumulator.
-The returned value will be assigned to the accumulator and will be processed again with the callback funciton until all elementss are exhausted.
-The final accumulated value will be retunred and the method will terminate.
+It takes a callback, and a start value assigned to a default argument called the accumulator.
+The returned value will be assigned to the accumulator and processed again with the callback function until all elements are exhausted.
+The final accumulated value will be returned, and the method will terminate.
 The callback function takes three main default arguments; accumulator, index, and element.

 ## superagent()